A quantum picture of light-suppressed photosynthetic charge transfer

-As a direct test of our proposal, we suggest a measurement of the quantum yield of PSII with different light sources.
-Quantum mechanically, light emanating from a laser and from a filtered incandescent lamp may be approximated, respectively, by a coherent and a thermal state of photons.
+As a direct test of our model, we suggest measurement of the quantum yield of PSII with different light sources.
+Quantum mechanically, light emanating from a laser and from a filtered incandescent lamp may be approximated, respectively, by a coherent state and a thermal state of photons.
+For the measurement, illumination should be continuous, steady, and of a narrow linewidth.
 An observable difference is expected in the tails of the light response curves measured with a lamp and with a laser.
-In the former case, thermal fluctuation weakens the blockade effect by light and thus one may find a higher quantum yield at a given light intensity.
-The difference should be more pronounced in high light conditions, where the dependences on light intensity of leaked population $\delta P_L$ and of escape rate $2\kappa_0$ coincide (see the discussion below Eq.~(\ref{eq:twenty-six})) and the logarithm factor in Eq.~(\ref{eq:twenty}) may manifest itself directly in the data.
-In addition, one may observe an apparent growth of the quantum yield with temperature in the case of lamp illumination, because mean photon number in a thermal state is positively correlated with temperature.
+In the former case, thermal fluctuation weakens the photo-blockade effect and thus one may find a higher quantum yield at a given light intensity.
+The difference should be more pronounced in high light (\emph{e.g.}, PAR > $1000\mu \text{mol} \cdot m^{-2}\cdot s^{-1}$), where the dependences on light intensity of leaked population and of escape rate coincide, and the logarithm factor in Eq.~(\ref{eq:twenty}) may manifest itself in the data (see the discussion before Fig.~\ref{fig:four}(b)).
+In addition, one may observe an apparent growth of the quantum yield with temperature in the case of lamp illumination, because the mean photon number in a thermal state is positively correlated with temperature.
+This applies also to filtered sunlight, the coherence time of which was recently obtained experimentally~\cite{ricketti2022}.
 In principle, the same measurement may be conducted on PSI.